-Any required documents or information that the family is unable to provide at the time of the interview must be provided within 10 business days of the interview.
+EHA utilizes RENTCafé for recertifications.
+Clients conduct their review on-line, including the submission of required documents.
+For clients who are unable to complete an on-line review, the option of meeting with an EHA staff member will be provided.
+Any required documents or information that the family is unable to provide at the time of the workflow submission must be provided within 10 business days.
 If the family is unable to obtain the information or materials within the required time frame, the family may request an extension.